Soyle-Productions/soyle-stories-user-manual/What is.../a Location.md

 - Create or delete
 - Name or rename
-- Add or Remove Characters, Character Arc Sections, Symbols to/from it
+- Add or Remove Characters
 - Add or remove the one Location assignable to a Story Event
 - Host Scenes and Remove Host Scenes
 - Track locations in scenes
-- [ ] TODO - @ryanreso1993 finish filling in theme use cases